m3g/ComplexMixtures.jl/docs/src/options.md

 used for testing purposes.
 Two runs are only identical if ran with the same seed and in serial mode.

+`StableRNG` (`::Bool`), defaults to `false`.
+Use a stable random number generator from the `StableRNGs` package, to produce identical runs on different architectures and Julia versions.
+Only used for testing.

 `nthreads`: How many threads to use.
 By default, all available threads will be used (for multi-threading, one for managing, `n-1` for computation).